elansarii/drive2learn/reports/report.md

 These findings led us to hypothesize that the primary limitation of Differential SARSA lies in its sensitivity to noise.
 The `highway-fast-v0` environment is inherently characterized by **stochastic kinematics, multi-agent interactions, and partial observability**, all of which introduce random fluctuations that are amplified by Differential SARSA’s reliance on the average reward update controlled by `beta`.
 In contrast, Expected SARSA uses expected value estimates rather than sampled next-state actions, resulting in more stable learning and reduced variance.
 Attempts to switch to semi-gradient SARSA as an alternative also yielded similar high variance and poor performance, further supporting this conclusion.

-Overall, **Expected SARSA with function approximation proved to be the most effective and reliable algorithm** for this environment, demonstrating superior stability and highest final reward performance.
+Overall, **Expected SARSA with tabular methods proved to be the most effective and reliable algorithm** for this environment, demonstrating superior stability and highest final reward performance.
 While Q-Learning produced comparable returns, its increased noise makes Expected SARSA the preferable choice for applications requiring smooth and stable control policies.
 ## Conclusion